bmestref/pycronx/README.md

 ### Option 1: From Python
 ```
-<route of python.exe file from the pycronx_env environment> TaskScheduler.py
+<path of python.exe file from pycronx_env> TaskScheduler.py
 ```

 ### Option 2: From .bat file